dirigiblelabs/curriculum-2017/IvoYakov/DirigibleDoc/Guides/CreateEntityService.md

 ## Prerequisites
 You must have a Data Structure Created.</br>
-> Follow the steps in the [Create a Database Table](https://github.com/dirigiblelabs/curriculum/blob/master/IvoYakov/DirigibleDoc/Guides/CreateDatabaseTable.md) task to create a Database Table
+> Follow the steps in the [Create a Database Table](https://github.com/dirigiblelabs/curriculum/blob/master/IvoYakov/DirigibleDoc/Guides/CreateDatabaseTable.md) task to create a Database Table.

 ## Steps
 1. Create a Scripting Service.</br>